KnapsackPro/docs.knapsackpro.com/_posts/2021-02-17-how-to-build-knapsack-pro-api-client-from-scratch-in-any-programming-language.md

 {% highlight json %}
 // 1st type of request to Queue API should set params:
 // can_initialize_queue: true AND attempt_connect_to_queue: true
-// Note there is no test_files parameter in the payload to make the request fast and keep the payload small.
+// Note that there is no test_files parameter in the payload to make the request fast and keep the payload small.
 {
   "can_initialize_queue": true,
   "attempt_connect_to_queue": true,